a1pat/Distillation/README.md

 ## File Descriptions<a name="file_descriptions"></a> ##
 There is only one Jupyter notebook file, currently.
 + **Distillation.ipynb**.
 This file contains all the Python code to run the simulation.
 The code is under development, and currently only includes a working example for a simple distillation column.
+This file contains the very first code and is not updated.
+Classes and functions in this file have been broken out into individual files.
++ **connector.py**.
+Connector class.
+Sets attributes of two Stream objects equal to each other.
++ **foust_8_11.py**.
+Runs Example 8.11 if Foust et al's textbook.
++ **mixer.py**.
+Mixer class.
+Mixes multiple input streams and outputs one or more streams with identical attributes (except flow rate).
++ **phy_props.py**.
+Specify physical properties of each component
++ **sim_utils.py**.
+Utility functions required for simulation.
++ **simplecolumn.py**.
+Class for simple distillation column.
++ **specify.py**.
+Class to specify attribute of a Stream object.
++ **stream.py**.
+Class to hold attributes of a stream.
++ **tray.py**.
+Class for tray in a distillation column.
++ **unit.py**.
+Parent class for all processing unit and stream classes.

 ## Instructions for Use<a name="instructions_for_use"></a> ##
 Download the file in the [File Descriptions](#file_descriptions) section.
 Read the description to understand what the simulator includes and run it.